-- This chapter sets out policies for housing, shopping and community facilities.
-These contribute directly to the National Park Management Plan outcome for people and communities, which seeks to provide greater opportunities for children, young people and the elderly; to reduce inequalities; and provide communities with better access to services and more affordable homes for those who are eligible.
-Read together with development strategy (DS1) they provide a basis for vibrant and sustainable communities. - 12.2 Sustainable Community Strategies prepared by constituent authorities emphasise the importance of balanced and safe communities, with a strong priority placed on the provision of locally needed affordable housing and jobs and services that are easier to reach.
-The policies aim to address their aspirations whilst conserving and enhancing the National Park. - 12.3 HC1 considers the circumstances in which new housing will be permitted whilst complying with national park purposes.
-The emphasis is placed on affordable housing; what should happen if that is not viable; when open market housing might be appropriate; and what should happen when aged persons' accommodation is proposed.
+- 12.1 This chapter sets out policies for housing, shopping and community facilities.
+These contribute directly to the National Park Management Plan outcome for people and communities, which seeks to provide greater opportunities for children, young people and the elderly; to reduce inequalities; and provide communities with better access to services and more affordable homes for those who need them.
+Read together with Development Strategy (DS1) they provide a basis for vibrant and sustainable communities. - 12.2 Sustainable Community Strategies prepared by constituent authorities emphasise the importance of balanced and safe communities, with a strong priority placed on the provision of locally needed affordable housing and jobs and services that are easier to reach.
+The policies aim to address their aspirations whilst conserving and enhancing the National Park. - 12.3 HC1 considers the circumstances in which new housing will be permitted whilst complying with National Park purposes.
+The emphasis is placed on affordable housing; what should happen if that is not viable; when open market housing might be appropriate and what should happen when aged persons' accommodation is proposed.
 HC2 deals with provision for rural enterprise key workers.
-Paragraph 12.22 explains how the National Park Authority can assist housing providers who wish to buy existing homes to add them to the affordable housing stock.
-HC3 deals with accommodation for aypsies, travellers and showpeople86. - 12.4 HC4 then seeks to enable or retain a wide range of community focussed services and facilities, and HC5 provides opportunities for shops, professional services and related activities in settlements and for other limited retail uses in the countryside such as farm shops. - 12.5 The profile for housing and households87 is summarised as follows:
+HC3 explains how the National Park Authority can assist housing providers who wish to buy existing homes to add them to the affordable housing stock.
+HC4 deals with accommodation for gypsies, travellers and showpeople87. - 12.4 HC5 then seeks to enable or retain a wide range of community focussed services and facilities, and HC6 provides opportunities for shops, professional services and related activities in settlements and for other limited retail uses in the countryside such as farm shops. - The profile for housing and households88 is summarised as follows: 12.5

-In 2008/09 there were an estimated 17,900 homes ${87}$ plus more than 900 second or holiday homes (5% approximately - significantly higher than the 2001 average of 0.6% for all England but lower than the percentage in most other UK national parks).
+In 2008/09 there were an estimated 17,900 homes89 plus more than 900 second or holiday homes (5% approximately - significantly higher than the 2001 average of 0.6% for all England but lower than the percentage in most other UK National Parks).